119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 5. More Space in Your Parking

-A junk car sitting in your parking lot takes up valuable space.
-By scrapping it, you free up room for another vehicle or use the space for something else.
+A junk car sitting in your driveway or parking space takes up valuable space.
+By scrapping it, you free up space for another vehicle or use it for something else.

 6. Contribution to the Auto Recycling Industry